GarettMorrison/ProjectFirefly/README.md

 Records and processes motion history.
 Finds relationship between rover commands and actual motion and sends improved system back to navigate.py.

 ## Camera Calibration
 Firefly uses the default OpenCV2 camera calibration system.
-Start by printing off camera_calibration\calibrationCheckerBoard.pdf and taping it to something flat.
-Run camera_calibration\calibrateCamera.py with the camera connected.
+Start by printing off calibrationCheckerBoard.pdf and taping it to something flat.
+Run calibrateCamera.py with the camera connected.
 Take several images of the checkerboard at different angles by pressing space.
 Press escape to process and save the calibration data.
-This is saved to camera_calibration\cameraCal.yaml for later use.
+This is saved to cameraCal.yaml for later use.

 ## Getting Started
 I would recommend building the wooden rover.
 It is laser cut out of 3mm material, and the files are available in /CAD.
 The wiring information can be found on page 56 of FireFly_Technical_Report.pdf.
 We use Platformio to flash the Arduino, although the default IDE should work as well.